kevinfrei/EMP/README.md

 particularly blocked by the speed on compilation.
 My brain is far slower than that, and the tooling is much better.
 So it's all TypeScript, because types are good for your health.

-## What's the current state?

-It pretty much works.
-Search is kinda messed up, and there are a few "first launch" problems that mean you might have to start it a couple times before it's actually running, but overall?
-It's completely functional.

 I started out using Undux (with Flow), as Undux seemed to handle Flow types very nicely.
 But a month or so after my migration to TypeScript was complete,